bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 {% endhighlight %}

-The contexts conceptually live until they are not needed anymore, much like all other objects in JavaScript.
+Contexts are primarily used for identifier (variable name) resolution, and are the main reason why closures in JavaScript work they way they do.

 ##Example Walk-Through

-We will use the example code below to illustrate the execution context.
+We will use the example code below to illustrate the execution contexts, via manual code iteration.

 {% highlight js %}